 The connection is established using a connection string including (IP) address and port (typically 27017), and authentication using username/password if applicable.
 X.409 SSL encryption can be specified, and SSH tunneling to a Cloud instance is supported as well.
 Hackolade also supports MongoDB Enterprise security features, with LDAP and Kerberos authentication.

 The Hackolade process for reverse-engineering of MongoDB databases is different depending on the MongoDB version.
 For versions prior to 3.2, collections are queried with a random function.
 Starting with version 3.2, Hackolade uses $sample syntax to perform the statistical sampling followed by the schema inference.
+You may define a custom sampling with a specific aggregation pipeline query and sort.
+You may also enable inference of implicit relationship in the data.

 For more information on MongoDB in general, please consult the website.